 Both of the holding tanks terminate in a valve arrangement that permits draining each tank separately or together.

-It is recommended to drain the black-water tank first before draining the gray-water tank.
-This procedure permits the water from the gray tank to wash the blackwater residue from the drain lines and hose found in the external sanitation compartment.
+Drain the black-water tank first before draining the graywater tank.
+This procedure permits the water from the gray tank to wash the black-water residue from the drain lines and hose found in the external sanitation compartment.